ashbymichael/News/5bb25c83-6e50-44bc-a188-1d39f9220e3c/content.md

 We don't expect our students to be limited to solving the world's problems with software.
 Our education will equip students with the ability to acquire new toolsets to tackle new problems.
 While the toolsets in other problem spaces - hardware, biotech, clean energy, etc - are unique, the process of discovering ideas, acquiring domain specific expertise, breaking down barriers, and implementing solutions is largely the same.

 We also don't expect Make School to be limited to teaching computer science.
 We're already beginning to see other problem spaces eliminating resource limitations.
-Just as AWS made it dramatically cheaper for individuals to host and scale a server, Transcriptic is making it dramatically cheaper for individuals to do life science research.
+Just as AWS made it dramatically cheaper for individuals to host and scale a server, [Transcriptic](https://www.transcriptic.com) is making it dramatically cheaper for individuals to do life science research.
 As these technologies mature in the next decade, we hope to offer new specializations allowing our students to explore various problem spaces before choosing a category to create solutions for.
 In every specialization, students will learn by making.

 As technologies and industries change at an increasingly rapid pace, it's critical we avoid becoming resistant to change - the achilles heel of traditional universities.
 We aim to institutionalize change as a core tenet of Make School.
 We'll rely heavily on a feedback loop with the industry, enabling cutting edge employers to influence the toolset we teach, and providing our instructors time to play and create with the latest technologies.
 We'll also rely heavily on a feedback loop with our students, empowering them to influence their education and build products to improve their experience.

 We're entering a new era of innovation, the economy and the world will change faster than we can predict.
-It's time to change higher education to better prepare Gen Z for this future.
+It's time to change higher education to better prepare Gen Z for the future.